 - Do I believe that Association Management Software (EMS or whatever you call it) is dead for every association?
 Not at all!

 - Do I believe that there should be a realignment of expectations and stop seeking the sacred Eirelegende WollMilchSau myth?
-Right on brother!
+Absolutely, right on brother!

 - Do I believe in having a system which provides easy integration, connectivity, and strong best of breed relationships with strategic partners?
 You betcha!